chrisballinger/prosody-modules/mod_firewall/README.markdown

 stanza.
 It is not advisable to perform access control or similar rules on JIDs in these chains (see the chain documentation for more info).

+### Roster

+These functions access the roster of the recipient (only).
+Therefore they cannot (currently) be used in some chains, such as for outgoing messages (the recipient may be on another server).

+Performance note: this check can potentially cause storage access (especially if the recipient is currently offline), so you may want to limit its use in high-traffic situations, and place it below other checks (such as a rate limiter).

+#### IN_ROSTER

+Tests whether the sender is in the recipient's roster.

+    IN_ROSTER: yes

+#### IN_ROSTER_GROUP

+Tests whether the sender is in the recipient's roster, and in the named group.

+    IN_ROSTER_GROUP: Friends

 ### Time and date

 #### TIME